Opinion polling for the 2014 Indian general election

 In the run up to the 2014 Indian general election, various organisations carried out opinion polls to gauge voting intention in India.
 Results of such polls are displayed in this article.
 The date range for these opinion polls are from the Jan 2013 to April 2014.
 Many organisations have gone on to conduct exit polls and post-poll surveys as well, which too are displayed.

 Background

 Opinion polls in India can be controversial.
 These charges include partisan manipulation.

 Opinion poll methodology has heavily improved and agencies like CSDS have got it absolutely correct on 16 occasions, roughly correct on 7 occasions and wrong on 4 occasions.

-Post-poll surveys, widely published, are fundamentally different from opinion polls.
+Post-poll surveys or Exit Polls, widely published, are fundamentally different from opinion polls.
 According to a study, post-poll surveys in the past have consistently overestimated BJP seats.
+However, in 2014, it was the opposite and most exit polls underestimated the number of seats to be won by BJP and allies.